mc2-project/secure-xgboost/doc/build.rst

 2. Next install the Secure XGBoost dependencies
 3. Then build Secure XGBoost from source.

-Please refer to the `Troubleshooting`_ section first if you have any problem during installation.
+..
+Please refer to the :doc:`Troubleshooting <./troubleshoot.rst>` section first if you have any problem Please refer to the :ref:`troubleshoot` section first if you have any problem during installation.
 If the instructions do not work for you, please feel free to open an issue on `GitHub <https://github.com/mc2-project/mc2-xgboost/issues>`_.